MAKE A DONATION

-People with NMO may benefit from an anal irrigation system called Peristeen.
+People with NMOSD may benefit from an anal irrigation system called Peristeen.
 This uses a catheter to insert warm tap water into the rectum, stimulating the bowel to open.

 Faecal incontinence is the lack of control over passing stools.
 The most common cause can in fact be constipation.
 When a hard plug of impacted stool builds up in the rectum, a loose, watery, diarrhoea like fluid can be passed around it.
 Incontinence can also be caused by limited sensation, poor anal sphincter tone, over use of laxatives, too much dietary fibre, and gastrointestinal infections causing diarrhoea.